Memo on installing ModSecurity and applying it to Apache (Ubuntu 24.04 LTS)

 Hello,

-is Kawa from the EOL System Solutions Department.
+I'm Kawa from the EOL

-A while ago, in June, I participated in Micro Hardening the Hardening Project, a team competition for security hardening
+A while ago, in June, I participated in Micro Hardening the Hardening Project , a team competition for security hardening

 (The sunset was beautiful)

-(If you already know, please skip ahead!)
+(If you already know, feel free to skip this part!)

 environment